Updated: Oct 12, 2022

 So why.
 Why do we need to find a why?
 Why do we need to find our, why in education?
 Why do we need to have that early on to help drive us and push us forward?

 Otherwise, it might be a wasted trip that might be, you know, gas that I'm spending or wasting for no reason.
-The why is essential because the why drives the, who, the, what the, when the, and where it informs all of those.
+The why is essential because the why drives the who, what, when, and where it informs all of those.
 I like to say other "wh" questions because they form the foundation.

 The why is the direction or the journey that you will take in life informs that very foundation for it.